-While you will have your own credit lines, managing debt will be a joint effort.
+While you will have your own credit lines, debt management will be a joint effort.
 You will both be aware of your bill payments, expenses, and income.
 It is crucial that you have a budget to work with so you are both on the same page.
 Setting savings goals together and agreeing on purchase thresholds are also important areas to work out together.

 Keep Your Finances Separate